Resources/Guides/Advanced

 1. Chat Widgets

 Live chat scripts (Intercom, Drift, Zendesk Widget, Tawk.to) typically load 200–400KB of JavaScript, inject an iframe, and add persistent event listeners.
 Impact: +200–500ms LCP, CLS from the chat button injection.
 The widget loads on every page even though users interact with it on fewer than 2% of sessions.
+This is the single biggest low-effort win on most sites I’ve audited.

 2. Session Replay